Chile launches fresh talks to calm deadly unrest

 Pedro Ugarte, AFP

 Twenty people have been confirmed killed in the unrest.
-Chilean prosecutors said Wednesday they were investigating 23 deaths overall thought to be linked to the crisis.
+Chilean prosecutors said Wednesday they were investigating a total of 23 deaths thought to be linked to the crisis.

-Sixteen of the dead were killed "during the alleged commission of so-called 'common' crimes," five "by actions of agents of the state" and two "under state custody," prosecutors said on Twitter.
+Sixteen of the victims were killed "during the alleged commission of so-called 'common' crimes," five "by actions of agents of the state" and two "under state custody," prosecutors said on Twitter.

 A mission led by the United Nations High Commissioner on Human Rights Michelle Bachelet -- Chile's former president -- is expected to open a probe later this week into allegations of police brutality.